Video Enhancement with Task-Oriented Flow: Task-Oriented Flow for Video Processing

 \subsection{Image Transformation Module}

 Using the predicted motion fields in the previous step, the image transformation module registers all the input frames to the reference frame.
-We use the spatial transformer networks~\cite{Jaderberg2015Spatial} for registration, which synthesizes a new frame after transformation using bilinear interpolation.
+We use the spatial transformer networks~\citep{Jaderberg2015Spatial} (STN) for registration, which is a differentiable bilinear interpolation layer that synthesizes the new frame after transformation.
+Each STN transforms one input frame to the reference viewpoint, and all $N-1$ STNs forms the image transformation module.
 One important property of this module is that it can back-propagate the gradients from the image processing module to the flow estimation module, so we can learn a flow representation that adapts to different video processing tasks.